I can help you with your book or other written material at any level, from simple proofreading to complex reorganization and content editing.

 3. Use double-spacing.

 4. No bolding or underlining; chapter titles can be all caps.
-Bolding can be added during the design phase when publishing an e-book.
-Bolding should not be used in print editions.
+Bolding should not be used in print editions (but it’s allowed in e-books).
 Underlining should never be used in a book.
-Italics can be used for emphasis, instead of all caps, underlining, or bolding.
+Italics can be used for emphasis instead of all caps, underlining, or bolding.

 5. Use automatic paragraph indents.